kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit.md

 After completing this lesson, you will be able to:

-- Differentiate between effective and ineffective learning habits
-- Create a plan for developing effective learning habits
-- Implement techniques to improve your memory
-- Utilize strategies to overcome distractions and increase your focus
+- Utilize habits to increase the effectiveness of your learning.
-- Utilize the flow state to improve your learning engagement
 - Identify and implement a variety of strategies to increase the effectiveness of your self-directed learning

 ## Getting Focused